muriloHoracio/TERL/README.md

 ```

 ### -sr, --save-report
-Parameter that sets the reports to be saved on the folder Outputs that is located in the CNNTEC folder.
+Parameter that sets the reports to be saved on the folder Outputs that is located in the TERL folder.

 By default, reports are not saved.
 Users who want to save it must set it with this parameter.